Frequently Asked Questions

 Q. What is included in the full package option?

-- Hot breakfast and dinner with wine as well as airport transfers from Geneva to the hotel
+• Hot breakfast and dinner as well as airport transfers from Marseilles to the hotel

 Q. Are flights included in the costs?